Challenges of modern brands

 Finally, and by no means least, by creating and storing your data in the cloud, and requesting it via an API, you’re not limited to a standalone server in one location on earth. your store data is accessible everywhere.

-Your store data can be shared across web applications, across mobile, front-of-house in physical locations and P.O.S, you can tie it up with stock management software, or third-party applications.
+Now known as headless commerce, your store data can be shared across web applications, across mobile, front-of-house in physical locations and P.O.S, you can tie it up with stock management software, or third-party applications.
 If you can connect to the internet, you can access your store data and manipulate it in any way you see fit, and so can your customers.

 This is such an important point, access to data wherever you are in a simple and intuitive way really breaks the way traditional commerce is distributed to customers and end-users.
 It’s game-changing, and although for this specific market it’s still a new concept, this is the way things are and will continue to progress.